oluwajuola/GettingAndCleaningDataProject/CodeBook.md

 - **combineLabel** contains data derived by merging trainLabel and testLabel data using rbind.
 - **joinSubject** contains data derived by merging trainingSubject and testSubject data rbind.

+#### 2. Extracts only the measurements on the mean and standard deviation for each measurement.

+- **features** contains data loaded from features.txt
+- **meanStdIndices** numeric vector for indexing to extract desired data.

+#### 3. Uses descriptive activity names to name the activities in the data set

+-**activityLabel** contains data loaded from activity_labels.txt

+#### 4. Appropriately labels the data set with descriptive activity names.

+-**cleanData** contains data by merging joinSubject, combineLabel and combineData by using cbind -**Cleaned_Combined_data.txt** is cleanData written to text file.

+#### 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+-**resultantData** tidy data derived by finding column means of all column **except** "Subject" and "Activity" using ddply from **plyr** library.
+-**tidyDataSet.txt** is the tidy data written to file that contains he average of each variable for each activity and each subject.